geodynamics/aspect/cookbooks/free_surface_with_crust/doc/free_surface_with_crust.md

 time.
 Heat flows through the system primarily by advection until the temperature anomaly reaches the base of the crustal layer (approximately at the time for which Fig [2] shows the temperature profile).
-The crust&rsquo;s high viscosity reduces the temperature anomaly&rsquo;s velocity substantially, causing it to affect the surface topography at a later time.
+The crust's high viscosity reduces the temperature anomaly's velocity substantially, causing it to affect the surface topography at a later time.
 Just as the cookbook shown in Section [\[sec:cookbooks-freesurface\]][2], the topography returns to zero after some time.